Ajim63/FinTech-Teaching-Materials/README.md

 # FinTech Teaching Matarials
- **This repo provide some simple implementations of Deep Learning models with Tensorflow, SCIPY, scikit learn, and Keras**
+ **This Git Repo provide some simple implementations of Deep Learning models with Tensorflow, SCIPY, scikit learn, and Keras**

 ### **Requirments**
 - numpy >= 1.19